alirafee21/alirafee21/README.md

 - 🌱 I’m currently learning C# and Machine learning with Python
 - 👯 I’m looking to collaborate on C# or Python projects
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: pure distilled water freezed at 0°C
+- ⚡ Fun fact: pure distilled water freezes at 0°C

 <!--
 **alirafee21/alirafee21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.